mstocco/mariostoc.co/content/traininglog/20201025-ironman2021-44weeksout.md

 ### PACE CHART
 ![Pace Chart](/assets/jpg/pacechart-20201025.jpeg)

-I developed a bit of an ingrown toenail on my left big toe.
-I addressed it before the run  and I wore my Altras this afternoon.
+I was developing an ingrown toenail on my left big toe.
+I addressed it _before_ the run  and I wore my Altras this afternoon.
 This may have been my most fun activity in those shoes so far.

 <!---->
 ## MONDAY OCT 26